The-Taggart-Institute/blue-crab-shells/README.md

 In this version, we're going to take our whole project, and make it usable as a...DLL!
 That's right, Rust can make DLLs!

 To make the project buildable as both a library and a binary, we've heavily restructured the modules for both.
 Also, look at what we've added to `Cargo.toml`.

+### Stage 9

+Our final form!
+We handle an annoying gotcha with `getsystem` and `SeDebugPrivilege`, and we also clean up some of our error handling to ensure the agent doesn't die on us.
+We also add some optimizations